mitchgavan/react-multi-choice-quiz/README.md

 Created with [Create React App](https://github.com/facebookincubator/create-react-app)

 ## Get Started
+Install dependencies in your project directory with:
+### `npm install`

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`